Policies Unlawful Sexual Misconduct Policies and Procedures

 Adjudicator

-Adjudicator refers to a college official responsible for serving on a Hearing Panel and rendering a decision in an unlawful sexual misconduct case in collaboration with fellow adjudicator(s).
+Adjudicator refers to a college official responsible for serving on a Hearing Panel and rendering a decision in an unlawful sexual misconduct case in collaboration with a fellow adjudicator(s).

 Appeal Officer

 An appeal officer is an individual trained and appointed by the Title IX Coordinator to hear appeals to decisions rendered in unlawful sexual misconduct cases.
-The Appeal Officer is someone different from the Title IX Coordinator, investigator and adjudicator, and has no conflict of interest or bias.
+The appeal officer is someone different from the Title IX Coordinator, investigator and adjudicator, and has no conflict of interest or bias.

 Community Member and Non-Community Member

-"Community member" refers to the college’s students, faculty, staff and trustees.
-"Non-community member" refers to visitors, volunteers, vendors, consultants, third parties, and any person that provides services to the college.
+“Community member” refers to the college’s students, faculty, staff, and trustees.
+“Non-community member” refers to visitors, volunteers, vendors, consultants, third parties, and any person that provides services to the college.

 Complainant